First-Year Merit-Based Scholarships

 Rutgers offers scholarships to a select number of admitted transfer students.
 Transfer student scholarships are competitive awards and are based on the academic strength and prowess of individual applicants, the overall strength of our applicant pool and available funding.
-No separate application is required.
-We will consider admitted transfer applicants who:
+Please see the details for each scholarship below:

 Phi Theta Kappa Scholarships

-Phi Theta Kappa scholarship ($8,000 per year) recipients are notified by November (for spring enrollment) and March (for fall enrollment).
+Phi Theta Kappa scholarship ($8,000 per year) recipients are notified beginning in December (for spring enrollment) and April (for fall enrollment).
 Criteria for consideration are specific so please review them carefully:

-- Students who are enrolled full time in a transfer program at a community college at the time of application.
+- Students must be enrolled full time in a transfer program at a community college at the time of application.

-- Students who are a member of their community college’s Phi Theta Kappa Honor Society at the time of application.
+- Students must be a member of their community college’s Phi Theta Kappa Honor Society at the time of application.

-- Students who have completed 45 credits at the time of application.
+- Students must have completed at least 45 credits at the time of applying to Rutgers.

 Francis B. and Paige D. L’Hommedieu Scholarships

-Francis B. and Paige D. L’Hommedieu Scholarship ($1,750–$3,500 per year) awarded for fall enrollment only and is based upon available funds.
-Scholarship recipients are notified in July.
+Francis B. and Paige D. L’Hommedieu Scholarship ($1,750–$3,500 per year) awards are based upon available funds.
+Scholarship recipients are notified in July (for fall enrollment).
 Criteria for consideration are specific so please review them carefully:

 - Student must enroll directly from the associate degree-granting New Jersey community college, with no intervening enrollment at another institution.

-- Students must have earned an associate’s degree in arts (A.A.) or science (A.S.) by June 1, and have a minimum grade point average of 3.8 for consideration; grades from all college courses are considered.
-Due to the limited number of scholarship the actual GPA to be competitive to receive the scholarship is often much higher.
+- Student must have earned an associate’s degree in arts or science by June 1 and have a minimum cumulative grade-point average of 3.8 for consideration; grades from all college courses are considered.
+Scholarships are competitive awards and based on the academic strength of individual applicants, the overall strength of our applicant pool, and available funding.